LabVIEW-Community-CI-CD/seed/README.md

 # JSON‑VIPB Action v1.3.0

-Updated patch-first support, auto commit & PR.
+Convert NI VIPB files to JSON and back, apply YAML patches, and optionally commit & open PR.

+See CHANGELOG.md for new features.